 - T-Mobile USA offers “unlimited” low-speed international data roaming to their customers

-- Google FI is an excellent choice for travelers from the USA with international data roaming available at no extra cost
+- Google FI is an excellent choice for travelers from the USA with international data roaming available at attractive per-MB rates

 Yacht-specific Data Plans

-Several distributors offer regional or global data plans with generous data allowances which are aimed at large yachts with highdata consumption – 50GB and more per month.
+Several distributors offer regional or global data plans with generous data allowances which are aimed at large yachts with high data consumption – 100GB and more per month, with rates dependent on monthly commitment but generally in the neighborhood of $10/GB.
 These come in one of two flavors:

 - Network specific – in the Caribbean that would usually be on the Digicel or Flow networks.
 A single SIM card will work in all islands within the network.

-- Roaming – will cover multiple network in most islands, including Puerto Rico and the USVI in a single SIM card.
+- Roaming – a good package will cover all destinations including US territories (Puerto Rico and the USVI) and Dutch Caribbean islands in a single plan/SIM card.